dawidkaluza/world-cup-score-board/README.md

 - remove parameterless constructors from ScoreboardService
 - review and refactor where needed
 - make all checked exceptions non-checked exceptions, extending from ScoreboardException class
+- create a new GameId object, compound of homeTeam and awayTeam names